Star formation history and metallicity in the Galactic inner bulge revealed by the red giant branch bump: Discussion

 Figure\,\ref{met_gradient} shows the median values of the metallicities obtained by several authors at different latitudes.
 We assumed symmetry with respect to the Galactic plane, in agreement with Fig.\,7 of \citet{Gonzalez:2013aa}.
-For each position, the inferred metallicity value results from the median of the metallicities determined by the respective authors for several hundreds of stars.
+For each position, the inferred metallicity value results from the median of the metallicities determined by the respective authors for several hundred stars.
 We estimated an uncertainty of $\sim 0.05$ dex on the data points.
-This uncertainty should also account for any differences that may exist between the fields above and below the Galactic disk.
-The literature values at lowest lattitudes, obtained by \citet{Zoccali:2008aa}, have a metallicity that is compatible within the uncertainties with the values obtained here.
+This uncertainty should also account for any differences that may exist between the fields above and below the Galactic disc.
+The literature values at lowest latitudes, obtained by \citet{Zoccali:2008aa}, have a metallicity that is compatible within the uncertainties with the values obtained here.
 This supports a flat metallicity gradient in the inner parts of the bulge.
-With the Galactic bulge having probably formed from evolutionary processes of the metal-poor thick disc and the metal-rich thin disc, its metallicity gradient may result from the changing relative weights of those two components \citep[see][]{Babusiaux:2010aa,Garcia-Perez:2018aa}.
-The different scales heights of $z^t_{thin\ disk} = 300\pm 50$ pc and $z^t_{thick\ disk} = 900\pm 180$ pc near the Sun's location \citep{Bland-Hawthorn:2016aa} and the higher metallicity in the thin disk, would produce the measured metallicity gradient.
-Our fields are at low latitudes where the contribution from the thick disc will be practically constant, in agreement with a flat gradient in the inner few hundreds of parsecs.
+Assuming that the Galactic bulge has probably formed from evolutionary processes of the metal-poor thick disc and the metal-rich thin disc, its metallicity gradient may result from the changing relative weights of these two components \citep[see][]{Babusiaux:2010aa,Garcia-Perez:2018aa}.
+The different scales heights of $z^t_{thin\ disk} = 300\pm 50$ pc and $z^t_{thick\ disk} = 900\pm 180$ pc near the location of the Sun \citep{Bland-Hawthorn:2016aa} and the higher metallicity in the thin disc would produce the measured metallicity gradient.
+Our fields are at low latitudes where the contribution from the thick disc will be practically constant, in agreement with a flat gradient in the inner few hundred parsecs.